adambrgmn/generator-frans-react/README.md

 }
 ```

-### SASS and CSS-modules
+### SASS and CSS Modules
-This generator enables [SASS]('http://sass-lang.com/') together with CSS-modules.
-This way you can write locally scoped css-rules and use them in you js.
+This generator enables [SASS]('http://sass-lang.com/') together with [CSS Modules](https://github.com/css-modules/css-modules).
+This way you can write locally scoped css rules and use them in you js.

 ```css
 $color: #bada55;